openethereum/openethereum.github.io/Aura.md

-Aura is one of the Blockchain consensus algorithms available in Parity.
+Aura (_Authority Round)_ is one of the Blockchain consensus algorithms available in Parity.

 Parameters:
   - _n_, the number of nodes